threshold-network/website/src/content/pages/governance/index.md

           image: /images/162_2.jpg
       joinUrl: https://thresholdnetwork.notion.site/Integrations-Guild-4ff2e5fdea4442d7af19d27342ab8225
 migrationInfo:
-  title: Do you own KEEP or NU and want to participate in Threshold Goverance?
+  title: Do you own KEEP or NU and want to participate in Threshold Governance?
   description: Migrate your tokens to T so you can take full advantage of the Threshold DAO.
   image: /images/legacy-tokens.png
   buttons: